andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ## 2. The Solution: Context-Driven Packaging

-**The solution is surprisingly simple:** Your package structure should primarily reflect the Context Diagram.
+**The solution is surprisingly simple:** Our package structure should primarily reflect the Context Diagram.

 ```
 carrental/